ddhartma/Spark-Machine-Learning/README.md

 	+-------+------------------+
 	```
 	### Create a Linear Regression Model
-	As there is only one feature, try to find the slope, but not the intercept
+	As there is only one feature, try to find the slope, but not the intercept.
 	```
 	lr = LinearRegression(maxIter=5, regParam=0.0, fitIntercept=False, solver="normal")
 	```